September 24, 2025

 Kirk’s words, even the provocative ones, were protected speech, not violence.
 His murder only amplified his platform, making him a martyr among conservatives and free speech proponents.

 Violence doesn’t resolve division.
 It escalates tensions.
-History shows that even “righteous” violence, like Brown’s and riots that occurred during the summer of 2020’s Black Lives Matter protests, sows chaos, not solutions.
+History shows that even “righteous” violence, like Brown’s and the riots that occurred during the summer of 2020’s Black Lives Matter protests, sows chaos, not solutions.
 Democracy offers better tools like debating, voting and peacefully protesting.

 How can we pave the way for unity?
 First, enhancing security at venues without curbing freedoms.
 Second, investing in education, including teaching media literacy and civil discourse to humanize opponents and pave the way for a world where people can disagree without being disagreeable.
 Third, leaders like President Donald Trump and Governor Gavin Newsom must model civil discourse, condemning violence while engaging ideas.

 You, the readers, hold the power.
 Support community forums, reject divisive rhetoric and demand accountability.
-Kirk’s family, his wife and two young children, deserve justice.
+Kirk’s family, his wife and two young children deserve justice.
 We don’t have to honor everything they advocated for, but we need to build a democracy where no one fears a bullet for their beliefs.

 Previous Story